• Skip to primary navigation

 Jump to Recipe Print Recipe

-Easy Skillet-Glazed salmon comes together with the help of two simple kitchen staples: honey and soy sauce and it's ready to eat in less than 15 minutes.
-That's all the time it takes to create a delicious and elegant salmon meal.
-This recipe turns regular salmon into mouthwatering salmon.
-Get ready for a perfectly cooked, seafood treat that the whole family will love.
+Skillet-Glazed Salmon is made with simple kitchen staples: honey, soy sauce and olive oil.
+It's ready to eat in less than 15 minutes-that's all it takes to create a delicious and elegant salmon meal.
+It's the perfect combination of savory and sweet.
+This recipe turns regular salmon into mouthwatering, restaurant-quality salmon.
+Enjoy it with Elegant Green Bean Casserole or Mixed Bean Salad for a wonderful meal.

 Skillet-glazed salmon on a plate with lemon and a dish of tarter sauce.

-Grab your favorite skillet, I prefer cast iron, and enjoy a fancy meal that's super easy to prepare.
+Grab your favorite (affiliate link) skillet, I prefer cast iron - and enjoy a fancy seafood meal that's super easy to prepare.
+If your family enjoys recipes like Old Fashioned Salmon Patties this too is a recipe you'll want in your regular rotation.

-Elegant yet so, so easy.
-Your guests will be impressed with this seafood entree.
-This is a recipe that takes mere minutes to prepare so it's easy enough even for a work night meal.
+Your family and guests will be impressed!
+It's a recipe that takes mere minutes to prepare but it's easy enough to enjoy on a busy weeknight.

 What type of salmon should I buy for this recipe?

-Look for salmon that appears moist, not dried out or rubbery.
+Look for fillets that appear moist, not dried out or rubbery.
 The moisture content is a great indicator of freshness and how carefully the fish was handled.

 Salmon on a dish with a wedge of lemon and a small dish of tarter sauce